Why is palm oil bad? And is boycotting it the answer?

 Palm oil has been touted as a healthy vegetable oil, but poses some health risks.
 And is it really vegan-friendly?

 Whether palm oil is healthy or not to consume depends on several factors.
-As it has virtually no trans-fat content and a long shelf life, it has been accepted into a huge variety of foods: most pre-packaged snacks and meals contain it, including chips/crisps and biscuits/cookies, as well as ice-cream, margarine, chocolate, peanut butter, bread, pizza bases and other baked goods, instant noodles, many vegan products, protein bars, and cereals.
+As it has virtually no trans-fat content and a long shelf life, palm oil is used in a huge amount of foods.
+These include most pre-packaged snacks and meals, like chips/crisps and biscuits/cookies, as well as ice-cream, margarine, chocolate, peanut butter, bread, pizza bases and other baked goods, instant noodles, many vegan products, protein bars, and cereals.

 Palm oil is about 50% saturated fat and 50% unsaturated.
 Red palm oil, which is unrefined oil from palm fruit, has some health benefits, including antioxidants, beta-carotene and vitamin E. Some studies have shown that consuming palm oil can decrease cholesterol levels, while others have shown increases in cholesterol for some people.
 One study also shows that reheating palm oil for consumption increases arterial plaque, a serious health concern.
 Dr Axe has a good discussion of the literature and points out that

 much of the palm oil on the market today is heavily processed and oxidized for culinary purposes.
 This depletes the palm oil of its health-promoting properties and can have negative impacts on health.”